Receiving a pinpoint diagnosis

 Dermatopathology is a subspecialty of dermatology that studies skin disease at a microscopic level.
 It encompasses both the diagnosis of individual patients through the examination of skin biopsies, and the study of the causes of skin diseases at the cellular level.
 Dermatopathologists work in close association with dermatologists.
 In fact, many doctors train in both specialties.

-Microscopic examination of cells is a critical part of diagnosing skin cancer and other skin disorders, MetroDerm, P.C.’s dermatopathologist, Dr. Adar Berghoff, and pathologist, Dr. Dino Anastasiades, work closely with all of our dermatologists and Mohs surgeons Dr. Papadopoulos and Dr. Kim.
+Microscopic examination of cells is a critical part of diagnosing skin cancer and other skin disorders, MetroDerm’s dermatopathologist, Dr. Adar Berghoff, and pathologist, Dr. Dino Anastasiades, work closely with all of our dermatologists and Mohs surgeons.

 One of the greatest challenges of dermatopathology is the high number of different skin diseases.
 There are an estimated 1,500 different rashes and skin tumors, including variants.
 Therefore, dermatology and dermatopathology are among the most complex specialties in medicine.
 MetroDerm, P.C. is fortunate to have a dermatopathologist and a pathologist as part of its full-time staff.
 Dermatopathologists and pathologists are not part of all dermatology practices.